Thermo Fisher Scientific opened a new manufacturing facility in Lenexa, Kansas to meet the increasing demand for viral transport media…

-Leading Switzerland-based biopharmaceuticals supplier Lonza and French life sciences firm Sanofi have announced a joint venture (JV) to set up a large-scale biologics production facility in Visp, Switzerland.
+Leading Switzerland-based biopharmaceuticals supplier Lonza and French life sciences firm Sanofi has established a joint venture (JV) to set up a large-scale biologics production facility in Visp, Switzerland.

 The facility is expected to be fully operational by 2020.

 Strategic partnership for the biologics facility in Visp

 The new partnership with Sanofi is part of Lonza’s strategy to address the long-term needs of its operating markets by establishing a state-of-the-art strategic biologics manufacturing platform.

 The terms of the JV state that Lonza is free to market its share of the capacity if Sanofi does not require it, as well as any capacity unused by Sanofi.

 Both partners also have the flexibility to alter their equity shareholding in the future, and access the bio-manufacturing capacity that is proportionate to their shareholding.